Human slavery: An overview

 fundamental human rights issues.
 Those wishing to give special privileges to

-slave owners, Caucasians, men and heterosexuals often cite individual Biblical passages which support discrimination against women and minorities.
+slave owners, Caucasians, men, heterosexuals, and cisgender persons often cite individual Biblical passages which support discrimination against women and minorities.

 - "Slavery flourishing despite strong laws," The Toronto Star, "Rights